jassuwu/college8/20XWO8 - DATA VISUALIZATION/CA2Notes/4_DesignPrinciplesOfVisualization.md

 **Engaging Data Audiences Interactively**

 - **Objective**: Create an interactive experience for the audience.
-- **Actions**: Allow users to explore data through interactive elements like filters, zooms, and custom views¹[1].
+- **Actions**: Allow users to explore data through interactive elements like filters, zooms, and custom views.
 - **Outcome**: An engaged audience that can personalize their data exploration and gain deeper insights.

 ## G - Give Meaning